dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 # Instead, please edit 04-Quality-Control.md in _episodes_rmd/
 source: Rmd
 title: "Quality Control"
-teaching: 10
+teaching: 30
-exercises: 2
+exercises: 10
 questions:
-- "How do I deterimine if my single cell RNAseq experiment data is good?"
+- "How do I deterimine if my single cell RNA-seq experiment data is good?"
+- "What are the common quality control metrics that I should check in my scRNA-seq data?"
 objectives:
-- "Explain how to use RMarkdown with the new lesson template."
-- "Demonstrate how to include pieces of code, figures, and challenges."
+- "Critically examine scRNA-seq data to identify potential technical issues."
+- "Apply filters to remove cells that may not provide high quality data."
+- "Understand the implications of different filtering steps on the data."
 keypoints:
-- "Edit the .Rmd files not the .md files"
-- "Run `make serve` to knit documents and preview lesson website locally"
+- "?????"
+- "?????"
 ---